What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Temporal Span Proposal Network (TSPN)

-After iterating the process over every object trajectory pairs existing in the video, we sort the output relationness scores in descending order and maintain only the top-$p$ pair-of-interests per video.
+After iterating the process over every object trajectory pairs existing in the video\footnote{In practice, $n$ object trajectories are batched together to calculate pair-wise relationness scores in parallel.}, we sort the output relationness scores in descending order and maintain only the top-$p$ pair-of-interests per video.
 Only these are considered in subsequent processes.